 Swimming

 The best place to swim is off the private dock of Maya Moon Lodge.
-You have a fantastic view, the water is clean, and we have all sort of floating items, including one kayak and our latest fun addition: Ten tubes which are perfect for chilling on the lake, they have special beer holders for those lazy days.
-Latest Addition Stand-Up Paddle Boarding.
+You have a fantastic view and the water is clean.
+Our latest fun addition: Free Tubes, perfect for chilling on the lake, they have special beer holders for those lazy days.
+Our dock is also perfect for sunbathing and jumping/diving into the lake.

 Spanish Lessons

 The Lodge can arrange for private Spanish lessons by the day or hour for a very modest fee.
-Rebeca from San Marcos (see photo) charges 60q an hour, she is highly qualified and teaches beginners to advanced students, she will come to the lodge, your choice where you wish to study; relax in the bar/lounge/room and learn by the lake shore.
+Rebeca from San Marcos (see photo) charges Q60/hour, she is highly qualified and teaches beginners to advanced students, she will come to the lodge, your choice where you wish to study; relax in the bar/lounge/room or learn by the lake shore.

 Please arrange at least a day before or inquire when you make a reservation.